sooubh/legalDoc/README.md

 // visuals.responsibilities -> table-ready data
 ```

+Rendering:

+- Flowchart and Timeline are rendered with Mermaid inside fixed-height, scrollable containers to prevent overlap.
+- Fullscreen buttons open large modal views for detailed inspection.

 ### Role-specific Views in the UI

 In `AnalysisResults.tsx`, each expanded clause shows a "Role-specific views" section when `rolePerspectives` is present.
 For each role, it renders: